auth0/docs/articles/applications/guides/register-m2m-app.md

 2. Click the **+ Create Application** button.
 The *Create Application* window opens.

-3. Set a descriptive name for your application, and select ${application_type_create}.
+3. Set a descriptive name for your application, and select Machine-to-Machine App.

 ![Create an Application](/media/articles/applications/m2m-create.png)